-A leader in multiculturalism in speech-language pathology, a Lion soccer star who’s influenced criminal justice reform and ethics in political communications, a multi award-winning television executive producer and director, as well as a young alum who won three Emmys before turning 30, will all receive Alumni Achievement Awards at this year’s Alumni Weekend on June 6.
+A leader in multiculturalism in speech-language pathology, a Lion soccer star who’s influenced criminal justice reform and ethics in political communications, a multi award-winning television executive producer and director, as well as a young alum who won three Emmys before turning 30, will all receive Alumni Achievement Awards from the Alumni Association at this year’s Alumni Weekend on June 6.

 Dr. Noma Anderson, MS ’73 recently retired from the position of special advisor to the University of Tennessee System President on Diversity and Inclusion.
 She was also a professor in the Department of Audiology and Speech Pathology in the College of Health Professions at the University of Tennessee Health Science Center (UTHSC), and the dean of the College of Health Professions at UTHSC.
 Anderson worked as a professor in the Department of Communication Sciences and Disorders at Florida International University, and as dean of the School of Health Sciences at FIU.
 She was previously a faculty member at Howard University, Hampton University.